CPRyan/cellclockr/README.md

 ### calculate_delta_r2_for_continuous

-This function calculates R-squared values for the relationship between user-defined control_covariates and age-adjusted cell type and clock measures, both with and without the additional of user-defined continuous_variables.
+This function calculates R-squared values for the relationship between user-defined control_covariates (Batch, Array, Plate, Row, Column etc.) and age-adjusted cell type and clock measures, both with and without the additional of user-defined continuous_variables.
 It produces a table with the R2 values for a basic model (control_covariates only), a full model (control_covariates plus continuous_variables), and the difference between them (delta-R2).

 Usage: